fbpx

 11. Social Media Marketing

 Okay, so let me start by saying this.
 Social media marketing is a huge range of fields these days.
-A company who thinks a digital marketer should be able to do EVERYTHING on social is lying to itself.
+A company that thinks a digital marketer should be able to do EVERYTHING on social is lying to itself.
 In fact, the best marketing teams hire platform-specific marketers (ie. YouTube, TikTok, LinkedIn, etc.)

 But the fact remains that if you’ve got a decent social media marketing toolkit of some sort, you’ve got a marketable skill to sell to potential employers.
 And it might even just be that you’ve created a following on a platform.